 Vegan Mac and Cheese with Green Chillis

 Escape adulthood for an evening by making this gooey, creamy, and delicious mac and cheese using plant based ingredients.
 Use brown rice pasta to turn this dish gluten-free.
-Pair with fuzzy socks, a cozy blanket, and SpongeBob Squarepants episodes on Amazon Video.
+Pair with fuzzy socks, a cozy blanket, and a SpongeBob Squarepants episode.

 One 16 oz pack of brown rice spirals (I used these from Tinkyada)